MANSIONS IN HEAVEN? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Notice in John, Chapters 14 through 17 that Christ never once speaks of His going to Heaven or of our going to Heaven.
 We say, no one goes to Heaven except through Christ.
 Christ says, no one comes to the Father except through Him.
 There is a difference between going to Heaven and coming to the Father (John 14:6).

 Nowhere in the New Testament is it stated that Heaven is the Father’s house.
 But several passages refer to Christ and to us as the eternal Temple of God.

-Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
+Do you not know that you are the temple of God and that the Spirit of God dwells in you?
 (I Corinthians 3:16)

-What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 (I Corinthians 6:19)

-Ye also, as lively [living] stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (I Peter 2:5)

 Nowhere is it stated that Christ is building fine houses for us in heaven.
 When Jesus said, “I go to prepare a place for you,” He was speaking of going to the cross, and then of the sprinkling of His blood in the Presence of God so we may be received into God and become an inseparable part of God and of Christ (Hebrews 9:23,24).